Fundamentals of Java | Variables & Data Types | Arithmetic Expressions & Data Conversions | Review | Resources

 Directions: After watching and studying the video on the Arithmetic Expressions & Data Conversions, complete the Arithmetic Expressions & Data Conversions Video check in itsLearning.
 You will only have a few minutes to complete the check as it is expected that you have reviewed the material before beginning the check.

 Directions: What is the numeric value of each of the following expression as evaluated by Java?
 This is not a graded assignment.
 It is a practice worksheet on expressions.
+Remember that Java's order of operations is similar to the order of operations in your Mathematics class but slight different as Java uses levels of operator precedence known as associativity.
+Here is a chart of Operator Precedence in Java.

 Java is a strongly typed language, which means the type of a name is very important to how we use it.
 We can't mix most types, and for some that seem like we should be able to, we can't without telling Java that we really mean to.
 For example, I can't assign a double value to an integer variable without telling Java that is exactly what I want to do.